slowli/compile-fmt/README.md

 - [`const_format`] provides general-purpose formatting of constant values.
 It doesn't seem to support "dynamic" / non-constant args.

+## License

+`const-fmt` is licensed under either of [Apache License, Version 2.0](LICENSE-APACHE) or [MIT license](LICENSE-MIT) at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `const-fmt` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [`const_panic`]: https://crates.io/crates/const_panic
 [`const_format`]: https://crates.io/crates/const_format